ayoub5262/PowerBI_Screenschots/EmployeeReport/README.md

 ### Opening the Report

 1. Ensure Power BI Desktop is installed on your computer
-2. Navigate to the `EmployeeReport` folder
-3. Double-click `EmployeeReport.pbix` to open the report
+2. Double-click `EmployeeReport.pbix` to open the report
-4. The report will load with the data from `Employees.xlsx`
+3. The report will load with the data from `Employees.xlsx`

 ### Data Source

 The dashboard uses `Employees.xlsx` as its primary data source.
 To update the data:

-1. Navigate to the `EmployeeReport` folder
-2. Open `Employees.xlsx` in Microsoft Excel
+1. Open `Employees.xlsx` in Microsoft Excel
-3. Update the employee information as needed
+2. Update the employee information as needed
 3. Save the file
 4. Open `EmployeeReport.pbix` in Power BI Desktop
 5. Click **Refresh** in the Home ribbon to update the dashboard